Understanding ADSL broadband

 - ADSL coverage is available to the vast majority of the population.
 The only exception is for those living in very remote parts of the country or for those who do not have telephone lines at home.

 ADSL is the standard connection offered by the majority of broadband providers in Ireland.
-ADSL2 broadband is available in some regions, if you’d like a faster connection.
+ADSL2 broadband is available in some regions, so it’s worth investigating whether or not it’s available in your area, if you’d like a faster connection.

 Alternative types of broadband